shelbybachman/studymanageR/notes.md

 ## description

-`experimentR` is a package for experimental research management and is designed to make it easier and more user-friendly to perform reproducible research
+`studymanageR` is a package for experimental research project management and is designed to make it easier and more user-friendly to perform reproducible research

 ## main functioms

-- `setup_project.R`: creates folder structure for project, initializes git repo, experimentR-specific json file, OSF project
+- `setup_project.R`: creates directory structure for project and project-specific metadata file

 - *TBA*: user probably has to create R project manually, based on [this](based on this standard: https://www.tidyverse.org/blog/2017/12/workflow-vs-script/)